 To load the SL1 Maps images into Docker on the Database Server:

-- 1. Start the Docker service on the Database Server.
-To do this, start an SSH session into the Database Server. - 2.
-At the shell prompt, type the following:
+- 1. Start an SSH session into the Database Server. - 2.
+Start the Docker service on the Database Server by running the following commands on the Database Server:

-sudo systemctl enable docker.service sudo systemctl start docker.service gzip -dc /tmp/sl1-maps-images-8.12.0-bundle.tar.gz | sudo docker load
+sudo systemctl enable docker.service sudo systemctl start docker.service cd /tmp